miunidll/miunidll/README.md

 I mainly code in C#, Java, HTML, MySql, Python, PHP, Android, and a little bit of C.

-I also make games as a side hustle in Unreal Engine (best engine ever)
+I also make games as a side hustle in Unreal Engine aka the best engine ever.

 ## Projects